 - Thungela will report on greenhouse gas emmissions in line with the regulatory requirements and corporate reporting standard, ie. The GHG Protocol and ISO14064-1.

-- We are committed to transparent, regular disclosure related to climate risks and have undertaken the task to align Thungela, as far as possible, with the Task Force on Climate-related Financial Disclosures (TCFD).
+- We are committed to disclosure related to climate risks and are aligned to the Task Force on Climate-related Financial Disclosures (TCFD).

 - The Group intends to leverage strategic relationships to support reduced emissions from the usage of thermal coal.

 Land Stewardship and Biodiversity

 We minimise any impact we have on biodiversity.
 We will close mines responsibly to ensure a sustainable future land use.

 Some of our projects include:

 - Our irrigation trial at Mafube tests the viability of using rehabilitated ground, as well as used mine water for agriculture.